rat-v/rat-v/README.md

 ### A portfolio to document projects I've done, and any other ramblings I have, as I learn as much as I can
-### I am currently learning the fundamentals and working on projects in different areas of infosec to supplement my learning
+### I am currently learning the fundamentals and working on projects in different areas of InfoSec to supplement my learning

 <!--
 **rat-v/rat-v** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.